 The PSNI has already proved that its DNA is inextricably linked with that of the RUC, and is more interested in defending the reputation of the RUC rather than defending the basic human rights of victims and their families.

-Jean’s family have rightly lambasted the PSNI’s belated decision to investigate as cynical and have dismissed it as window-dressing.
+Jean’s family has rightly lambasted the PSNI’s belated decision to investigate as cynical and have dismissed it as window-dressing.

 — Paper Trail (@papertrailpro) December 1, 2015